Rush, County Dublin: Education

 Rush has three primary schools, Gaelscoil Ros Eo, Rush National School, and St. Catherines National School.

 There is also a secondary school, St.Joseph's Secondary School.

 Transport

 Rush and Lusk railway station, opened on 25 May 1844, is served by Commuter (formerly "Arrow") suburban trains between Dublin and Drogheda.

 Fingal Express is the privately owned, premium coach service from Skerries, Rush and Lusk to Dublin City Centre and UCD.
 It is a division of Eirebus.

 Sport

-Rush is home to several sports clubs, including Naomh Maur GAA club, Rush Athletic F.C.
-Rush Sailing Club, Rush Cricket Club, Elite Taekwon-Do Academy, Rush Fight Academy, Rush And Lusk Karate Club and the Benny Murphy darts tournament.
+Rush is home to several sports clubs, including Naomh Maur GAA club, Rush Athletic FC, Rush Sailing Club and Rush Cricket Club.
+There are also several martial arts schools, including a Taekwon-Do academy, and karate club.

 Shamrock Rovers and Ireland footballer Stephen McPhail is from Rush and played for Rush Athletic in his junior years as did former Ireland U21 Captain David Worrell.
-England cricket captain Eoin Morgan grew up in Rush, and he and his family represented Rush Cricket Club for many years.
+England cricket captain Eoin Morgan grew up in Rush, and he and his family represented Rush Cricket Club for a number of years.